International Song and Lyrics Copyrights

-How to secure a copyright
+How to Secure a Copyright.

 The way in which copyright protection is secured is frequently misunderstood.
 No publication or registration or other action in the Copyright Office is required to secure copyright.
 There are, however, certain definite advantages to registration.

 - Copyright is secured automatically when the work is created, and a work is "created" when it is fixed in a copy or phonorecord for the first time.
 "Copies" are material objects from which a work can be read or visually perceived either directly or with the aid of a machine or device.
 Such as books, manuscripts, sheet music, film, videotape, or microfilm.
-"Phonorecords" are material objects embodying fixations of sounds (excluding, by statutory definition, motion picture soundtracks), such as cassette tapes, CDs, or LP's.
-Thus, for example, a song (the "work") can be fixed in sheet music ("copies") or in phonograph disks (" phonorecords"), or both. .
+"Phonorecords" are material objects embodying fixations of sounds (excluding, by statutory definition, motion picture sound tracks), such as cassette tapes, CDs, or LP's.
+Thus, for example, a song (the "work") can be fixed in sheet music ("copies") or in phonograph disks (" phonorecords"), or both.

 - If a work is prepared over a period of time, the part of the work that is fixed on a particular date constitutes the created work as of that date.

 - Registration may be made at any time within the life of the copyright.
-Unlike the law before 1978, when a work has been registered in unpublished form, it is not necessary to make another registration when the work becomes published, although the copyright owner may register the published edition, if desired.
+Unlike the law before 1978, when a work has been registered in unpublished form, it is not necessary to make another registration when the work becomes published.
+Although the copyright owner may register the published edition, if desired.

-About Poor Man's Copyright
+Poor Man's Copyright.

 The practice of sending a copy of your own work to yourself in a sealed envelope or package is often referred to as a “poor man’s copyright.”
 There is no provision in the text of international copyright law that recognises this as a reliable alternative to registration.
 Therefore, the process of placing reliance on the “poor man’s copyright” is not a viable substitute for registration.

-To register copyright ownership of all music based original works, please visit our sponsor and see how easy and cost effective it is to register the copyright ownership of your songs, music, lyrics, poems etc. We can register the copyrights of intellectual property and all original works from single compositions to complete albums.
-Visit - Songrite Copyright Office
+To register copyright ownership of all music based original works, please visit our sponsor "Songrite Copyright Office".
+See how easy and cost effective it is to register the copyright ownership of your songs, music, lyrics, poems etc. The Songrite Copyright office can register the copyrights of all music based intellectual property and all original written and recorded works from single compositions to complete albums.

-Songrite Copyright Office International Copyright registration of Songs - Music & Lyrics
+Songrite Copyright Office International Copyright Registration of Songs - Music & Lyrics.

 About the information given on this web sitePlease note.
 The intention of this web site is to make available wide-ranging copyright information while offering basic copyright education to our visitors.
 Many of your questions and queries on the subject of copyright may be answered within this web site or through the recommended links and resources provided on our page.
 The information contained within this site is offered as a consideration to visitors and at no time should the information be construed as legal advice; for all legal matters, we encourage our visitors to seek the assistance of an attorney.